InfiniteAddie/MazeOnFire/README.md

 4. Fixed score assignments for A*.
 5. Added earlier exit condition for DFS.
     - When goal is popped from the stack, it can exit.
-6. Fixed #1 - DFS ignoring walls.
-    - Rewrote neighbor check of DFS to not ignore walls.
+6. Fix #1: Rewrote neighbor check of DFS to not ignore walls.
 7. Added printMazeASCII method.
     - Same thing as printMaze, but it prints a maze that is friendlier to the human eyes.
     - See notes on [Testing the Search Algorithms](#Testing-Notes).